clintosaurous/core/README.md

         like Apache as the Clintosaurous user.
     -   It can be Ubuntu server or desktop.
 2.  cURL or Git client installed.
+3.  lsb-release apt package installed.
-3. Firewall access via HTTPS to GitHub.
+4. Firewall access via HTTPS to GitHub.
-4. Firewall access for Python PIP packages.
+5. Firewall access for Python PIP packages.

 ## Installation